bassem-essam/microservices-biography/README.md

 ```

 Access the API gateway at `http://localhost:5432`

-If the app contains problems, then re run the above run.sh script again.
+### Troubleshooting

-If the app does not work correctly, you may either:
+If the app has issues:

-- Rerun the run.sh script
+1. Rerun `./run.sh`
-- Run each file of infra.yml and app.yml using the following code
+2. Or run infrastructure and application separately:
 ```bash
 docker compose -f infra.yml up docker compose -f app.yml up